wuolong/wuolong.github.io/README.md

 ## Github Blogs

-Then I found out that I can Github to keep notes in Markdown, edit them in either Emacs or 1Writer, and make the resulted HTML available as web pages.
-This is very easy although the instructions were not very clear.
+Then I found out that I can use Github to keep notes in Markdown, edit them in either Emacs or 1Writer, and make the resulted HTML available as web pages.
+This is very easy although it is surprisingly hard to find a clear instruction.

 - Register a free account on Github.
 - Start a new repository, name it *username.github.io* which will be the URL